Listen to quick overview about domains

-We process domain registrations instantly.
+We process registrations instantly.
 Just search for a domain and if it is available you can register it.
-You can also buy multiple domains at once.
-UK domains .co.uk/.org.uk and .com/.net/.org/.info/.name/.biz names take approx 24 hours to be fully registered.
+You can also buy multiple domains at once such as UK domains .co.uk/.org.uk and .com/.net/.org/.info/.name/.biz.

 They can be managed from your client area.
 You can update your contact details, change name servers and much more.